The Corporate Governance Review: Ghana

 - a statement of each director's holdings in the issued shares of the company;

-- a statement on the corporate social responsibility of the company and an associated company and the amounts spent during the financial year;
+- a statement on the CSR of the company and an associated company and the amounts spent during the financial year;

 - a statement of the amount payable by way of audit fees;